Hoyg/azuredevopslabs/labs/vstsextend/deploymentgroups/readme.md

    ![New Release](images/release.png)

-1. Once the release is completed, the deployments will be done to the DB and Web servers.
+1. Once the release is completed, the deployments will be completed in the DB and Web servers.
 Click on the logs to view the release summary.

     ![Release Summary](images/release_summary.png)

-1. In the Azure Portal, click on the **DNS** of any web application instance, to access the application.
+1. In the Azure Portal, click the **DNS** of any web application instance, to access the application.

    {% include important.html content= "The [**Azure Load Balancer**](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-overview){:target=\"_blank\"} will distribute incoming traffic among healthy instances of servers defined in a load-balanced set.
 Hence the **DNS** of all web server instances will be the same." %}